Leslie Crowther: Television career

-Crowther made a name for himself in television in the 1950s, with appearances as presenter of such programmes as the Billy Cotton Band Show and The Black and White Minstrel Show, and later the long-running children's TV show Crackerjack for the BBC, from 1960 to 1968.
+Crowther made a name for himself in television in the 1950s, with appearances as presenter of such programmes as the Billy Cotton Band Show and The Black and White Minstrel Show, and later the long-running children's television show Crackerjack for the BBC, from 1960 to 1968.
 In September 1967, Crowther was the presenter chosen to host the first series of the revamped children's favourites show, Junior Choice, on the newly opened Radio One station.
-The next year, 1968, he recorded the LP 'Songs for Swinging Children', released on Pye Records's blue Label.
+The next year, 1968, he recorded the LP Songs for Swinging Children, released on Pye Records's blue Label.

 From 1964 to 1967, Crowther presented Meet the Kids, an annual trip to a children's hospital ward that was screened by the BBC on Christmas Morning.
 He would walk around the ward meeting the patients, and the show would feature a surprise celebrity, and a present hidden under each bed.
 Typical locations were Great Ormond Street and Hackney Hospitals.
 In 1969, Crowther switched to ITV, and A Merry Morning was screened annually, following the same format, usually from the Seacroft Hospital in Leeds.

-From the 1970s, Crowther was the face of Stork SB Margarine, for which he appeared in a number of television commercials.
+From the 1970s, Crowther appeared in a number of television commercials for Stork SB Margarine.
 In 1971, he made The Leslie Crowther Show, a comedy sketch show, with three older comics, Arthur English, Chic Murray and Albert Modley ("Eee it's grand to be daft!") as the internal "rep" company.
 In 1972 and 1973, he appeared in a television sitcom called My Good Woman, alongside Richard Wilson, Sylvia Syms and Keith Barron.
 He also narrated two storytelling LPs for children, Tallulah Supercat and Tallulah and the Cat-Burglars.
 Crowther also appeared as Chesney Allen with Bernie Winters as Allen's partner Bud Flanagan in performances on television and on stage.

-In the middle of 1977, Crowther made an effort to break into radio with the pilot of a comedy show, It's Leslie, by Crowther, recorded in the Regent Sound Stage (now the Vue Cinema in Lower Regent Street) and produced by John Browell.
-This however did not come to anything and he returned to TV.
+In mid-1977, Crowther made an effort to break into radio with the pilot of a comedy show, It's Leslie, by Crowther, recorded in the Regent Sound Stage (now the Vue Cinema in Lower Regent Street) and produced by John Browell.
+This however did not come to anything and he returned to television.